-\textbf{Baselines.} We incorporate VL-NMS into two state-of-the-art two-stage ITM methods: \textbf{SCAN}~\cite{lee2018stacked} and \textbf{IMRAM}~\cite{chen2020imram}.
-Specifically, we use the SCAN~i-t~AVG model with default configuration and Full-IMRAM with single matching step due to memory constraint.
+\textbf{Baselines.} We incorporated VL-NMS into two state-of-the-art two-stage ITM methods: \textbf{SCAN}~\cite{lee2018stacked} and \textbf{IMRAM}~\cite{chen2020imram}.
+Specifically, we used the SCAN~i-t~AVG model with the default configuration and Full-IMRAM with a single matching step due to memory constraints.

 \textbf{Results.} \cc{As is shown in Table~\ref{tab:itm_flickr} and Table~\ref{tab:itm_coco}, all three methods can consistently improve the matching performance.
 VL-NMS$_{\text{Trans}}$ (GT) generally has higher performance improvements.
 We attribute it to the annotations of critical objects and performing the regression during training.
 It can be seen that reducing the number of proposals has a greater impact on the MS-COCO, since it generally has more caption-related objects (5 targets per sentence on average, while Flickr30K is 4.5 in our experiment).
 For SCAN, by integrating VL-NMS, using fewer proposals (\eg, 10 proposals) can achieve a close and even better performance than the original SCAN (36 proposals per image) on Flickr30K.
 For IMRAM, the performance drops drastically when reducing the number of proposals to 10.
 The results are worse than SCAN, suggesting that complex ITM methods are more sensitive to inferior proposals.
 Applying all three versions of VL-NMS can help capture meaningful visual context with a limited number of proposals, resulting in a huge performance boost over baseline (+59.1\% for VL-NMS$_\text{FC}$ (GT) and +45.6\% for VL-NMS$_\text{FC}$ (Transfer) and +66.0\% for VL-NMS$_{\text{Trans}}$ (GT) on R@sum metric on Flickr30K, +55.6\% for VL-NMS$_\text{FC}$ (GT) and +50.3\% for VL-NMS$_\text{FC}$ (Transfer) and +61.6\% for VL-NMS$_{\text{Trans}}$ (GT) on R@sum metric on MS-COCO).}